Landfall (journal): Brasch as editor: 1947–1966

+In 2013, the Charles Brasch literary and personal papers archive at the Hocken Collections were included as an entry on the UNESCO Memory of the World Register.
+The archive includes significant amounts of material relating to Landfall and the authors who were published within the journal.

-After Brasch: 1966–1992
+After Brasch: 1966–1995

+Dudding (1966–1971)

 Brasch left the magazine in 1966 and chose the young editor of magazine Mate, Robin Dudding, to succeed him.
 Dudding's noteworthy achievements were to commission artists to illustrate short stories, and to publish issue number 100, which included a lengthy interview with Brasch.
-In 1972, however, Dudding was dismissed by Caxton Press, reportedly for failing to deliver an issue on time.
+In 1971, however, Dudding was dismissed by Caxton Press, reportedly for failing to deliver an issue on time.
 He set up a competing journal called Islands, and some of Landfalls key contributors such as Brasch, Curnow and Stead switched their allegiance to this new journal; Landfall did not recover its status as the leading literary journal of New Zealand until the editorship of David Dowling in the early 1980s.

+Bensemann (1971–1975)

 Bensemann, who had been involved on the production side since 1947, took over as editor for the fourteen issues from 1971 to 1975.
-Although he struggled to keep literary standards high in the absence of those key writers, he improved visual standards; the number of illustration pages increased from four pages to eight and featured a number of notable New Zealand artists such as Don Peebles and Pat Hanly.
-His successor, Peter Smart, was an English teacher who was keen to encourage beginner writers and to publish work that deserved encouragement, with mixed results.
-When Dowling succeeded Smart in 1982, he raised standards once again and recovered the magazine's literary reputation.
+Although he struggled to keep literary standards high due to the loss of key writers to Islands, he improved visual standards; the number of illustration pages increased from four pages to eight and featured a number of notable New Zealand artists such as Don Peebles and Pat Hanly.

+Smart (1975–1981)

+Bensemann's successor, Peter Smart, was an English teacher who was keen to encourage beginner writers and to publish work that deserved encouragement, with mixed results.
+Issue 129, released in March 1979, was themed around stories and myths about death, which Smart described in his editorial as "that final stage of growth".
+Reviewer Diana Prout for The Press noted that although the issue featured some poems about Māori people and reviews of Māori writers' work, it featured no Māori writers.

+Smart died in December 1981.
+A review by Dick Corballis of his last Landfall issue, number 140, suggested that Smart was under-appreciated and that his "editorial experiments" (such as themed issues, discouraging academic reviews and including overseas authors) "ensured that Landfall was always fresh and unpredictable".